luttechan/ANV-Core/README.md

 ### FFmpeg-Based Audio Conversion

-AnkiVoice Extended now supports optional audio format conversion through FFmpeg.
+AnkiVoice Core now supports optional audio format conversion through FFmpeg.

 This feature can convert supported audio files into formats commonly used in Anki media workflows, including MP3 and other supported audio formats.
 It is intended for users who need to normalize or prepare audio files for personal Anki decks.

-FFmpeg is **not included** with AnkiVoice Extended.
+FFmpeg is **not included** with AnkiVoice Core.

 Users who want to use audio conversion must prepare FFmpeg separately.
-If FFmpeg is not detected, AnkiVoice Extended opens the official FFmpeg download page in the user's default browser.
+If FFmpeg is not detected, AnkiVoice Core opens the official FFmpeg download page in the user's default browser.

 Official FFmpeg download page:

 https://www.ffmpeg.org/download.html

 This browser guidance is provided only for user convenience.
-AnkiVoice Extended is not affiliated with FFmpeg, does not distribute FFmpeg, and does not grant any license to FFmpeg.
+AnkiVoice Core is not affiliated with FFmpeg, does not distribute FFmpeg, and does not grant any license to FFmpeg.
 Users are responsible for obtaining FFmpeg from an appropriate source and complying with the applicable FFmpeg license terms.

 ### FFmpeg Compatibility and Detection Scope